cwwx1818/tron-api-code-trc20-trx-trc10-PHP/README-EN.md

 > ### 6.
 ThinkPHP5 basic running requirements, this does not need to be said more
 ------------

-To get the source code, QQ: 1262135552 , wx: bishengzhu The reason for adding a friend is specified.
+To get the source code, QQ: 1262135552 , wx: bishengshu The reason for adding a friend is specified.
 Before adding a friend, see the interface document address below

 # Tron-api-Tron interface source code-PHP version-ThinkPHP5 version